 Ocrevus is FDA-approved to treat the following conditions in adults:

-• Relapsing-remitting MS. With this type of MS, your disease typically relapses (gets worse) and then goes into remission (a period when you have no symptoms).
+- Relapsing-remitting MS (RRMS).
+With RRMS, your disease typically relapses (worsens) and then goes into remission (a period when you have no symptoms).

-• Active secondary progressive MS. With this condition, you may have started with relapsing-remitting MS, but now your MS symptoms get gradually worse all the time.
+- Active secondary progressive MS: With active secondary progressive MS, you may have started with RRMS, but now your MS symptoms gradually worsen all the time.

-• Primary progressive MS (PPMS).
-With PPMS, you’ve never had any periods of remission.
-If you have this condition, your symptoms have continued to get worse since your MS started.
+- Primary progressive MS (PPMS): With PPMS, you’ve never had any periods of remission.
+If you have this condition, your symptoms have continued to worsen since your MS started.
 Currently, Ocrevus is the only drug that’s approved to treat PPMS.

-Lemtrada is approved to treat relapsing-remitting MS and active secondary progressive MS in adults.
+Lemtrada is approved to treat RRMS and active secondary progressive MS in adults.
 It’s not approved to treat PPMS or CIS.

 Drug forms and administration

-Ocrevus and Lemtrada are both given as an infusion (an injection into your vein that’s slowly dripped in over time).
+Ocrevus and Lemtrada are both given as an intravenous (IV) infusion (an injection into your vein that’s slowly dripped in over time).
 They should only be given by a healthcare professional.

 Side effects and risks

-Ocrevus and Lemtrada have some similar side effects and other that differ.
+Ocrevus and Lemtrada have some similar side effects and others that differ.
 Below are examples of these side effects.

 Mild side effects

-These lists contain examples of up to 10 of the most common mild side effects that can occur with each drug or with both Ocrevus and Lemtrada (when taken individually).
+These lists contain examples of some of the most common mild side effects that can occur with each drug or with both Ocrevus and Lemtrada (when taken individually).

 * In clinical trials of Ocrevus, this side effect was only reported by people with relapsing forms of MS or with CIS.
-It was not reported by people with PPMS.
+People with PPMS did not report it.

 Serious side effects